medric49/imitation-from-observation/README.md

 ```

-For the following we consider on the task Reacher Hard, but the process can be used with any other tasks.
+For the following we consider only the task Reacher Hard, but this process can be applied with any other tasks.

 ### Expert Training (this part is optional, trained experts are provided in `experts` folder )
 * Train the expert